chafey/recipes/README.md

 ### Ingredients

-* 1 lb hamburger (browned)
+* 1 lb ground beef
-* 1/2 lb bacon, cooked and chopped up
+* 1/2 lb bacon
 * 1/2 cup brown sugar
 * 1/4 cup molasses
 * 1/2 cup ketchip
 * 1 tsp salt
 * 1 tsp mustard
 * 28 oz Bush's Country Style Beans
-* 16 oz Bush's Red Beans, drained
+* 16 oz Bush's Red Beans
-* 16 oz Bush's Great Northern Beans, drained
+* 16 oz Bush's Great Northern Beans

 ### Instrucions
 - Brown the ground beef
+- Cook the bacon and chop it up
+- Drain and wash/rinse the red beans and great northern beans
 - Mix all ingrediants together into a slow cooker or large dutch oven
 - Cook in oven @325 for an hour, or on low in slow cooker for at least an hour